voanhkha/voanhkha.github.io/_posts/2020-01-15-santaworkshop.markdown

 ---
 layout: post
 comments: true
-title: CPLEX vs Gurobi
+title: (Rank 17/1620) Using Gurobi with custom handles
-excerpt: "A good experience using Gurobi with custom handles to win rank 17/1620 in Kaggle Santa 2019!"
+excerpt: "and compare with CPLEX, to solve an optimization problem in Kaggle Santa 2019!"
 mathjax: true
 date:   2020-01-15 00:00:00
 author: Kha Vo